 For their own safety, younger children (0 – 7) may not be in the Used Curriculum Exchange.
 Please make alternative care arrangements.
 (Have dad, grandparent or friend watch them while you are shopping in the Used Curriculum Exchange.)

-Individuals with an Exhibit Hall Only Pass will not be able to attend any non-exhibitor conference workshops, or keynote sessions at the conference.
+Individuals with an Exhibit Hall Only Pass will not be able to attend any non-exhibitor conference workshops, or any keynote sessions other than the last one on Saturday.
 If you find you would like to attend the entire conference, you may apply your Exhibit Hall Only fees toward walk-in conference registration.